 I then asked him the test question.
 I said “do you want to just ’accidentally’ forget it at home and then finish it and bring it in on Monday?”
 He looked at me like I was a little crazy and said “No Dad.
 This was my screw up, I will do the right thing and take the blame!”
 Good answer That’s my boy!

 When your children are given the opportunity to struggle, and sometimes fail, you allow them to develop important life, social, and emotional skills.
-Of course, you don’t risk their safety, or not respond when the need genuine help or guidance, but you do need to turn a blind eye at times when you see they are about to have a stumble.
+Of course, you don’t risk their safety, or not respond when the need genuine help or guidance.
+However, you do need to turn a blind eye at times when you see they are about to have a stumble that can be a learning opportunity.

 Letting your children fail is not an easy thing to do but, in the long run, it will teach them resiliency and strength and character.
 It might just help you out with some of those things as well – I know that I learn from my son each and every day and I am a better man because of it!
 Is it time to let your child fail?

 Rob Youngblood is a Dad, Keynote Speaker, Life and Communication Coach, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at youngbloodlifeandstyle.com.
-You can also follow him on Twitter.
+Learn more about him and follow him on Twitter.